 An important function of CDA is outreach programming, which helps to increase knowledge and awareness of ADA and Disabilities across campus.
 We hope to deliver effective outreach presentations and services on campus.
 Stephanie Piani served as the Outreach Coordinator for the 2019-2020 Academic Year.
-Outreach activities included student panels, information tabling, and presentations.
-Overall, 16 outreach programs (representing 23.9 hours) were delivered to approximately 683 individuals.
-Topics covered included CDA Services, High School Transition, Disability Awareness, and Disability Inclusion.
+Outreach activities include student panels, information tabling, and presentations.
+Due to the COVID-19 pandemic, outreach services were significantly limited in 2020-21.
+Topics typically covered included CDA Services, High School Transition, Disability Awareness, and Disability Inclusion.
 In partnership with the Office of Orientation, we offer intakes specifically during freshman orientation programs.
 We hope this helps students connect with our office earlier in their academic career so we can provide the best support we can.
 This area aligns with CDA Strategic Plan #3 and 4 and Student Affairs Strategic Plan #1 and 4.